Young journalists from the United States, Canada, Germany can apply for this fellowship.

 Each fellow will receive a US$4,000 living stipend and an additional US$1,200 for airfare.
 The program also covers lodging in Washington for a joint one-week group orientation session in July.

 The deadline for German applicants is Jan.
-31; for U.S. and Canadian applicants is March 1.
+31; for U.S. and Canadian applicants, the deadline is March 1.